 Visiting Tallinn – 11 must-know tips for first-time travelers

-If you too are traveling to Tallinn for the first time, this helpful post outlines essential traveler tips and advice.
-The following’s based on our observations, and therefore some points may change by the time you visit.
+If you’re also traveling to Tallinn for the first time, this post outlines 11 essential traveler tips and advice.
+The following’s based on our observations, so bear in mind that some things may have since changed.

 What’s more, many people in Tallinn speak good English, and you shouldn’t have any problems in communicating with the locals.